 Don’t get me wrong, the SC also drives brilliantly on curves.
-The steering feel is precise and taut, its suspension able to conquer the tight turns of any touge if not for the car’s girth.
+The steering feel is precise and taut without being jerky.
+Its suspension, though soft compared to modern cars of its ilk, is able to conquer the tight turns of any touge if not for the car’s girth.
 It’s superbly balanced, letting you know exactly when the aft tires are about to break traction, but allowing you to push it over the edge with linear predictability.
 And should you lift off the throttle, the rear snaps right back into place with no drama.

 Back when it was new, Road & Track called the SC 400 a car in a class of one.
 The Acura Legend slotted below and was front-wheel-drive.
 BMW’s $90,000 V12 850i cost twice as much and was only slightly quicker.
 And the Jaguar XJS was neither cheaper nor a more engaging dance partner.
 Plus, it broke a lot.